SpectralVectors/BlenderMacroBoard/README.md

 __adafruit_hid__ is a folder that contains precompiled mpy binaries that cannot be edited by the user.

-__Scripts__ is a folder that contains individual script files that can be run from a button press. _ObjectTest.py_ can be used as an example for how to write your own scripts.
+__Scripts__ is a folder that contains individual script files that can be run from a button press.

+__ObjectTest__ can be used as an example for how to write your own scripts.

 __BoardSetup__ is the folder that contains most of the user-editable files: